Our Streets, Our Neighborhoods, Our Responsibility

-Reinforcing the fact that Wilmington’s greatest asset is its neighborhoods, Wilmington Mayor Dennis P. Williams, 8th District City Council Member Charles “Bud” Freel, and the Clean Wilmington Committee announces the fourth annual Wilmington Community Project Day.
+Reinforcing the fact that Wilmington’s greatest asset is its neighborhoods, Mayor Dennis P. Williams, 8th District City Council Member Charles “Bud” Freel, and the Wilmington Neighborhood Planning Councils invite citizens and friends of Wilmington to participate in the 5th Annual Wilmington Community Project Day.

-All citizens who participate in a registered project are invited to a community gathering beginning at 12:30 p.m. on April 26 at the Louis L. Redding City/County Building to celebrate the events’ collective successes.
+All citizens who participate in a registered project are invited to a community gathering beginning at 12:30 p.m. on May 30 at the Louis L. Redding City/County Building to celebrate the event’s collective successes.

 Thank you for your support of Wilmington Community Project Day 2015!